-About ten years ago the level of leakages exceeded 32% while in 2017, the level of leakages was 13.82% (2016: 15.07%).
-This means we are currently saving over 14,000 m3 of treated water a day compared to ten years ago.
+About ten years ago the level of leakages exceeded 32%, while in 2018, the level of leakages was 13.71% (2017: 13.82%).
+This means we are currently saving over 14,000 m of treated water a day compared to ten years ago.
 The reduction in the level of leakages has been facilitated by our consistent efforts to use the water resource sustainably and with lower losses.
 To achieve this result, we have acquired new equipment for faster detection and enhanced remote inspection.
 Detecting and fixing leakages as fast as possible and regular preventive action continue to contribute further to the reduction in the level of leakages.

 - Leakage Level.
-As a result of a proper network maintenance plan in 2017 the Company has managed to keep the leakage level low at 13.82% (2016: 15.07%).
+As a result of a proper network maintenance plan in 2018 the Company has managed to keep the leakage level low at 13.71% (2017: 13.82%).
 This is the best result in the Company's history. - Water Treatment Plant.
-Although the raw water quality was challenging the quality of water produced in Ülemiste Water Treatment Plant and ground water pumping stations complied with all legal requirements.
+Although the raw water quality was challenging, the quality of water produced in Ülemiste Water Treatment Plant and ground water pumping stations complied with all legal requirements.